AxdeKlerk/SLP/TESTING.md

 - [x] Tested inheritance with core pages (Home, About, Contact).

 **Notes:**
 The `base.html` template successfully serves as the universal layout for all site templates.
 Minor HTML validator warnings (related to Django template tags) are expected and do not affect functionality or compliance once rendered.
-All sections validated successfully after correction of doctype order and title placement.
+All sections validated successfully after correction of doctype declaration and title tag placement.

 ---